Beyond the Right Answer: Why Strategy is the Ultimate Classroom Currency

 The Power of Asking Questions in Instructional Coaching

-As a former principal, I often found myself in classrooms observing subjects I had never taught.
-One of those was science.
-I remember walking into a 7th-grade science class, computer in hand, fully aware that I couldn’t explain the function of cells or articulate the difference between covalent and ionic bonds off the top of […]
+As a former principal, I often observed classrooms in subjects I had never taught.
+One example was science.
+I remember walking into a 7th-grade science class, computer in hand, fully aware that I couldn’t explain the function of cells or articulate the difference between covalent and ionic bonds off the top of my head.
+Yet, […]

 Wrapping Up Right: Using Late June Reflection to Strengthen Your School Year Ahead